DanielLin94144/DanielLin94144.github.io/_pages/about.md

 Recent News
 ======
+* (01/2023) **Our paper "On the Utility of Self-supervised Models for Prosody-related Tasks", cooperating with Prof. Nigel Ward of UTEP, won the [Best Paper Award](https://slt2022.org/best-papers.php) of IEEE SLT 2022!**
 * (11/2022) Will Attend the [IEEE SLT](https://slt2022.org/) in person, see you in Doha, Qatar!
 * (10/2022) Finished the Applied Scientist Internship with Amazon Alexa Perceptual Technologies team, Cambridge, MA.
 Submitted the internship project to ICASSP 2023.
 * (09/2022) *SUPERB-prosody* is accepted by [SLT 2022](https://slt2022.org/).